 Certain medical conditions can cause protein S levels to drop, including:

-- taking prescription anticoagulants such as warfarin and some other types of medicines
+- taking prescription anticoagulants, such as warfarin, and some other types of medication

 - liver disease